How it worksPricing

 • $0 (web): Knowt for the most generous free web-based tier

-• $0 with AI: StudyPDF's free tier for 100 pages/month of AI generation
+• $0 with AI: StudyPDF's generous free tier for cited AI generation from your own material

-• Under $5/month: StudyPDF Pro for unlimited AI generation and full features
+• Paid plans: StudyPDF Pro or Ultra for more headroom on AI generation and full features

 • Under $5/month: Knowt Pro for enhanced free-tier features